-It is becoming increasingly clear that information processing plays a central role in enabling the functionality of biological systems, from the molecular to the ecological scale.
-Semiconductor information processing is providing revolutionary tools and instrumentation for fundamental biological discovery and for its practical applications, while increasingly sophisticated computational techniques, predictive-multiscale models, and algorithmic strategies provide the logical connection between devices, systems and data sets.
-Deriving the principles and rules that govern the formation, functioning, and evolution of simple and complex biological systems is still a challenge and sets new goals for physical and computer scientists to assist in bringing fresh insights.
-This goal seeks new methodologies, models, and design principles that embrace the complexity of multi-scaled electronic-biological systems integration.
-The scope includes computational models, multi-scale simulation of hybrid systems, design methodology and standards, and research targets aiming at the development and integration of artifacts, design principles and feedback.
-This topic encourages research that can harness and accelerate the synergies among multiple domains of biology, materials, electronics, and computing that will address the interface challenges between biology and semiconductors.
+Information processing plays a central role in enabling the functionality of biological systems, from the molecular to the ecological scale.
+Semiconductor technology has provided revolutionary tools and instrumentation for synthesis and sequencing of biomolecules.
+Sophisticated computational techniques such as predictive multi-scale models and advanced algorithmic strategies offers logical connection between devices, storage systems, and data sets.
+Deriving the principles and rules that govern the formation, functioning, and evolution of simple and complex biological systems is still a challenge that sets new goals for physical and computer scientists to assist in bringing fresh insights.
+Some examples of research challenges in modeling biomolecules-based storage include information distortion that occurs during encoding and decoding; intrinsic limits of nucleic acid synthesis and sequencing technologies that reduces storage density; in vivo storage which could make use of cellular machinery for inter- and intra-cell communications; and the need for novel predictive algorithms to reduce errors and uncertainty in the system.
+This goal seeks new methodologies, models, and design principles that embrace the complexity of multi-scale integrated bio-electronic systems.
+The scope includes novel computational and experimental models addressing multi-scale simulation of hybrid systems, design methodology and standards, and research targets aiming at the development and integration of artifacts, design principles and feedback.
+This topic encourages models that can harness and accelerate the synergies among multiple domains of biology, materials, electronics, and computing of engineered systems that will address the inter-facial challenges between biology and semiconductors for robust and reliable information storage design.

-2. Developing novel strategies for addressing fundamental questions at the interface of biology and semiconductors.
+Research Theme 2.
+Addressing fundamental research questions at the interface of biology and semiconductors.

-This topic encourages exploitation of an ever-increasing understanding of mechanisms of genome organization and function to affect synthetic systems with the capacity for random-access, high-speed and compact memory storage.
-Specifically, in the eukaryotic genome, as seen in the chromatin structure, nature has developed elegant strategies for genome compaction, phase separation, and domain formation.
-Mechanisms such as super-enhancement and the formation of condensates illustrate how biophysical phenomena can be used to control information retrieval.
-Advances in synthetic biology are beginning to suggest possible pathways for exploiting eukaryotic genome architecture to enable random-access memory for next generation of information nectonologies.
-An understanding of chromatin architecture and the influence of genome architecture on biochemical information processing may lead to design of random-access DNA-based memory systems, where memory elements become more accessible using biophysical cues.
-Potential research issues in storage encompass novel coding and compression algorithms for error-free information recovery, fast and efficient retrieval of specific stored information, architecture of the memory device, and optimal design of DNA based memory systems.
-Exploiting the similarity between storage and functional aspects of biological information processing systems, and information encoding in electronic systems, will have the potential for seamless integration of information storage, communication, and actuation for next-generation of computing systems.
-Overall, this topic encourages research ideas motivated by biological information processing and aiming at future highly functional, space-limited, digital and analog computing and semiconductor technologies with high information density and extremely low energy consumption.
-Research in this domain is expected to spur new methods in the area of alternative computing paradigms.
+This topic encourages gaining better understanding of mechanisms of cellular organization and functions that would improve synthetic systems with the capacity for random-access, high-speed communication and compact memory storage.
+For example, as seen in the eukaryotic chromatin structure, nature has developed elegant strategies for genome compaction, phase separation, and domain formation.
+Genetic elements such as super-enhancers and the mechanisms such as formation of condensates illustrate how biophysical phenomena can be used to control information processing.
+Advances in synthetic biology are beginning to suggest possible pathways for exploiting eukaryotic genome architecture to enable random-access communications and information storage technologies.
+An understanding of chromatin architecture and the influence of genome architecture on biochemical information processing may lead to design of random-access memory systems based on DNA or other biomolecule, where access to memory elements is controlled using biophysical cues.
+Potential research issues in storage encompass novel coding and compression algorithms for error-free communications, fast and efficient information recovery of specific stored information, architecture of the memory device, and optimal design of DNA or other biomolecule-based memory systems.
+Exploiting inter-facial challenges between biological information processing systems and information encoding in electronic systems, offers the potential for integration of biological circuits, communication, and storage for next generation of information storage systems.
+Overall, this topic encourages research ideas motivated by biological information processing and aiming at future highly functional, digital and analog computing with semiconductor technologies having high information density and extremely low energy consumption.
+Research in this domain is expected to spur new methods in biomolecule storage systems.

-3. Promoting design of new bio-nano hybrid devices based on sustainable materials that test the physical size limit in transient electronics.
+Research Theme 3.
+Designing sustainable bio-materials for novel bio-nano hybrid architectures and circuits that test the limits in transient electronics.